zheng-tklab/pns_2photon_longitudinal-3Ddata-analysis/README.md

+# pns 2photon longitudinal 3Ddata analysis
 Peripheral neural system in two-photon longitudinal 3D data analysis

 These codes are written in matlab, users can test single images or large-scale 4D datasets in a single PC or in High performance computers (HPC).

 Steps of 2-photon data processing and quantitative analysis

 I. Step 1: Automated stitching of four 16-bit raw image stacks into a superstack

 II.
-Step 2: Identification and removal of epidermal autofluorescence via weakly-supervised learning and label propagation
+Step 2: Segmentation and removal of epidermal autofluorescence via weakly-supervised learning and label propagation

 III.
-Step 3: Method of Adaptive enhancement and conversion of 16bit images to 8bit images
+Step 3: 16-bit to 8-bit conversion of superstacks by nonlinear adaptive depth-dependent adjustment on global and local scales

 IV.
 Step 4: Automated rigid and non-rigid 4D registration of stacks acquired at different time points